rpandey1234/AlgorithmHelper/_posts/2017-02-12-concurrency.md

 ```

 What do you think the result will be?
 Both methods are trying to access the same patch of memory (the variable x) and increment it.
-If they access it simulatenously, both processes register an initial value of x=0 and increment it to x=1.
+If they access it simultaneously, both processes register an initial value of x=0 and increment it to x=1.
 This type of
 problem is called a **race condition**.

 The solution is to use a **lock**.
 Locks are objects which limit the access to a piece of memory.
 Without getting